 We now turn to the link between offshoring and domestic relative factor demands.
 The model predicts that self-selection into offshoring leads to within-industry variation in the skill intensity of domestic production, since firms choose to offshore different ranges of inputs which vary in their skill intensities.
-To see this, define the skill intensity of domestic production of a firm located for offshoring input z'n to country n' to be profitable,
+To see this, define the skill intensity of domestic production of a firm located in country n as countries.
+Moreover, in this case the marginal input sourced from a given location would vary across firms even for infra-marginal countries.
+Finally, since the marginal gain from offshoring more skill intensive inputs is strictly increasing in γ as long as $\sigma > \varepsilon$, the skill intensity of the marginal input offshored to each labor-abundant country would be on average larger for more productive firms.